-In June of 2018, we led our second Designing for Social Systems (DSS) Workshop.
-Building on our August 2017 workshop, we once again brought together social sector leaders for an immersive program to learn and practice a design approach for social impact.
+In June 2018, we led our second Designing for Social Systems (DSS) Workshop.
+We brought together social sector leaders for an immersive program to learn and practice a design approach for social impact.

 Applications for Dec 2018 DSS Workshop Now Open

 Workshop dates: 9 Dec - 14 Dec 2018.
 Read more and apply.